NotJustAnna/Lin/README.md

 # Lin

-An attempt to create a parser and interpreter for a language which resembles a lot Kotlin but borrow elements from JavaScript.
+An attempt to create a parser and interpreter for a language which resembles a lot Kotlin but borrow elements from JavaScript... and Rust.

-Lin most likely will never fully parse Kotlin, but might ending up parsing _a lot_ of Kotlin.
+Lin will never fully parse Kotlin, but hit really closes to home.

 ## Implemented